Article · Field notes

 Knowledge is power, or..?

 The old loop used to work for me: ship feature, check metrics, repeat.
 That loop isn’t enough anymore.
-The hard part isn’t writing code.
-It’s deciding what deserves to be built.
+Writing the code was never the bottleneck.
+Figuring out what’s actually worth building is the hard part now.

 I stopped thinking in lists and started thinking in connections.
 A personal knowledge graph sounds fancy, but for me it just means connecting what I learn to what I decide.